micheal-w-wells/learngit/README.md

 # 2B Make a repo
 Make a repo
-you will see .git and .gitignore
+you will see .git and, .gitignore.